kiddiedrafts/The-Turing-Apex-Challenge/README.md

-# The Turing Apex Challenge (Scientific MCQ Solver using RAG)
+# The Turing Apex Challenge - Scientific MCQ Solver using RAG